Some of the hottest fields in business call for exactly the skills that the accountants offer.

 The importance of data and AI to client businesses alone would be enough to recommend it to accountants, but it also promises to revolutionize much of what they do themselves – starting with their core services.

-“Most people think audit is the first field in accounting that will benefit from AI,” Katsnelson said.
+“Most people think an audit is the first field in accounting that will benefit from AI,” Viera said.
 “It allows auditors to dig deeper into the data by processing much larger volumes of data.
 Machines are much better than auditors at processing huge amounts of data.”

-It also process, analyze and incorporate all sorts of structured and unstructured data and information that auditors can’t – and it will be able to consider all the available data, without the need for sampling.
+It also processes, analyzes, and incorporate all sorts of structured and unstructured data and information that auditors can’t – and it will be able to consider all the available data, without the need for sampling.
 “With AI and machines, you won’t need to sample – the machine can check all the transactions, which human auditors couldn’t,” Katsnelson explained.
 “That’s where the power of the machine is.”